 The influence of collateral on repo rates is minimal for one-day terms such as overnight, but become increasingly more significant as the term of repos extends.
-This is reflected in experience to date with repo rate indexes, with some overnight repo rate indices succeeding but only one term index showing any promise.
+This is reflected in experience to date with repo rate benchmarks, with some overnight repo rate benchmarks succeeding but only one term benchmark showing any promise.
 Current repo rate indices include:

-- The Eurepo index published by the European Banking Federation (EBF) and other European banking associations since 2002 is a simple average of quoted repo rates from a panel of 29 banks compiled at 11:00am CET each day using standard IBOR methodology.
-Eurepo has failed to gain traction.
-The recent narrowing of the definition of eligible collateral to "the best collateral within the most actively traded European repo market" does not appear to have made the index much more attractive. - ECGPI published by Eurex Repo is a transaction-weighted overnight repo rate index compiled from actual repo rates and volumes over the day on its Euro GC Pooling automatic repo trading system. - The GCF Repo Index published by the Depository Trust & Clearing Corporation (DTCC), which operates the CCP for the US repo market, is a family of three transaction-weighted overnight repo rate indexes for transactions against US Treasury, Agency and Agency MBS collateral in the interdealer brokered General Collateral Finance market compiled from actual repo rates and volumes over the day by the DTCC.
-This index appears to be successful and a futures contract on the index has been launched by NYSE LIFFE. - GovPX owned by ICAP is a set of observations of overnight and term repo rates for US Treasury and Agency collateral and a transaction-weighted overnight US Treasury repo index published periodically throughout the day. - The RepoFunds Rate published by ICAP and MTS since December 2012 is a family of three transaction-weighted overnight repo rate indices for repos against French, German and Italian eurodenominated government bond collateral.
-This novel index is based on a quasi-GC basket of collateral constructed by eliminating outliers from rates on the BrokerTec and MTS automatic repo trading systems. - The British Bankers' Association (BBA) published a sterling repo index for a range of terms, but this was discontinued following the recent review of interest rate indices triggered by the LIBOR fixing scandal, which found little market interest in this and some other indices. - The Repo Overnight Index Average (RONIA) published by the London-based Wholesale Market Brokers' Association (WMBA) is a transaction-weighted overnight repo rate index for sterling based on DBV (Delivery-by-Value) repos brokered by WMBA members.
-The emergence of a market in overnight indexed swaps (OIS) against RONIA has begun to establish a swap curve out to one year. - The manipulation of traditional indices such as LIBOR and EURIBOR has made the market cautious about the use of contributions from selective panels of banks.
+- STOXX GC Pooling Indices based on data from the Eurex Repo is a transaction-weighted overnight repo rate benchmark compiled from actual repo rates and volumes over the day on its Euro GC Pooling automatic repo trading system. - The GCF Repo Index published by the Depository Trust & Clearing Corporation (DTCC), which operates the CCP for the US repo market, is a family of three transaction-weighted overnight repo rate benchmarks for transactions against US Treasury, Agency and Agency MBS collateral in the interdealer brokered General Collateral Finance market compiled from actual repo rates and volumes over the day by the DTCC.
+This benchmark appears to be successful and a futures contract on the benchmark has been launched by NYSE LIFFE. - GovPX owned by ICAP is a set of observations of overnight and term repo rates for US Treasury and Agency collateral and a transaction-weighted overnight US Treasury repo index published periodically throughout the day. - The RepoFunds Rate published by ICAP and MTS since December 2012 is a family of three transaction-weighted overnight repo rate benchmarks for repos against French, German and Italian euro-denominated government bond collateral, and a general eurozone benchmark.
+This novel benchmark is based on a quasi-GC basket of collateral constructed by eliminating outliers from rates on the BrokerTec and MTS automatic repo trading systems. - The Repo Overnight Index Average (RONIA) published by the London-based Wholesale Market Brokers' Association (WMBA) is a transaction-weighted overnight repo rate benchmark for sterling based on DBV (Delivery-by-Value) repos brokered by WMBA members.
+The emergence of a market in overnight indexed swaps (OIS) against RONIA has begun to establish a swap curve out to one year.

+The manipulation of traditional indices such as LIBOR and EURIBOR has made the market cautious about the use of contributions from selective panels of banks.
 There is a preference for using rates from general sources such as trading venues, CCPs and clearing and settlement systems, which also have the advantage of offering rates on transactions rather than quotes.
 However, such sources need to have wide market coverage in order to be useful.

-Ultimately, the success of any interest rate index will depend upon the degree to which it is correlated with the rates at which banks actually fund themselves.
+Ultimately, the success of any interest rate benchmark will depend upon the degree to which it is correlated with the rates at which banks actually fund themselves.